 The numbers I'll share below are what we are seeing currently in the Dallas/Fort Worth area.
 If you live outside of this area, yours may be a bit higher or lower.
 More rural areas tend to be lower, and more densely populated areas tend to be higher.

 Powder baths are pretty straight forward and are the least expensive of the bunch since we aren't dealing with a tub or shower.
-We will typically look at about $5,000 for a powder bath renovation assuming a new small vanity, toilet, tile floor, lighting, mirror, and some accessories.
-Things like giant custom wallpaper would add cost.
+We will typically look at about $7,500 - $10,000 for a powder bath renovation assuming a new small vanity, toilet, tile floor, lighting, mirror, and some accessories.
+Things like custom wallpaper or tiling the walls would add cost.
 Getting a pedestal sink in lieu of a vanity with a countertop would reduce cost.

 As for fixtures, often the dream master bath includes a large shower (which we learned above can be pretty spendy) and the piece de resistance, a soaker tub.
 A freestanding tub can run you anywhere from about $1K for a decent one to $7-10K for a luxurious Victoria and Albert version.
 Generally, once we get to a master bath, we're looking to create a sanctuary and not scrimp in the same way we might be willing to for a Guest Bath.